Mount Everest in 2016: Spring 2016 climbing season

 On 11 May 2016, nine Sherpas summited Mount Everest.
 The next day another six persons reached the top.
 These were the first summitings since 2014, when 106 made it to the top.
 By 13 May, 42 climbers had reached the summit and by 22 May, good weather had allowed over 400 climbers to reach the summit.
 However, about 30 climbers developed frostbite or became sick, and two climbers died from what was reported as possible altitude sickness.
 Among those that had to turn back was a science expedition attempting to study the link between hypoxia and cognitive decline.
 Although it did not run its course, it did give some clues into the effects of high-altitude acclimatisation on human blood.

 Adrian Ballinger and Cory Richards were sponsored by Eddie Bauer to climb Everest, and they relayed information from the Everest climb using the smartphone software application and service Snapchat.
 Mount Everest has had a 3G wireless data communication network since 2010.
 One of the things that was reported by them, was that bottled oxygen was stolen from them and there was some bad behaviour up there.
 The bottled oxygen was there for emergency back-up if they ran into trouble.
 Cory Richards summited Mount Everest without oxygen and returned safely, and Adrian made it almost to the top also.
-Another famous mountaineer, British climber Kenton Cool achieved his 12th Everest summit (the second-highest number of Everest summitings for a foreigner after Dave Hahn), and US celebrity mountaineer Melissa Arnot, completed her sixth summit, and achieved her personal goal of climbing Everest without supplementary bottled oxygen.
-This also turned out to be the most summits for a foreign female (not Nepali or Chinese), and one of the first US women to summit and survive without supplementary oxygen.
+Another famous mountaineer, British climber Kenton Cool achieved his 12th Everest summit (the second-highest number of Everest summitings for a foreigner after Dave Hahn), and US celebrity mountaineer Melissa Arnot, completed her sixth summit, and achieved her personal goal of climbing Everest without supplemental oxygen.
+This also turned out to be the most summits for a foreign female (not Nepali or Chinese), and one of the first US women to summit and survive without supplemental oxygen.

-In 1998, Francys Arsentiev had made it to the summit, but died during the descent; she went on to become a famous corpse as a landmark known as "Sleeping Beauty" until she was buried on Everest in 2007 by one of the people who had tried to help her.
+In 1998, Francys Arsentiev had reached the summit, but died during the descent; she went on to become a famous corpse as a landmark known as "Sleeping Beauty" until she was buried on Everest in 2007 by one of the people who had tried to help her.
 Another woman from the Americas, the Ecuadorian woman Carla Perez also summited Mount Everest in 2016 without supplementary oxygen.
-Perez and Arnot became the fifth and sixth women to summit Everest without supplementary oxygen.
+Perez and Arnot became the fifth and sixth women to summit Everest without supplemental oxygen.
 There is an ongoing discussion about the use of extra bottled oxygen in mountaineering.
 Also at issue is Dexamethasone (Dex), which is valuable as a lifesaver as it reduces swelling in the brain if someone comes down with high-altitude cerebral edema (HACE).
 When American Bill Burke was interviewed for his attempt, he noted how one of his team members had overdosed on Dex, prompting a medical evacuation even as in his more recent expedition, someone had 25 doses of Dex.
 He also noted it was hard to argue against large supplies of Dex, due its life-saving properties against some types of altitude sickness, especially HACE.